guang-yng/guang-yng.github.io/content/authors/admin/_index.md

     url: https://www.washington.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include AI for music and NLP.
+bio: My research interests focus on AI for music, natural language processing, and multimodal learning.

 # Interests to show in About widget
 interests: